Cosmetic Dentist in Downers Grove, IL

 To schedule a consultation with our experienced dental staff, please contact Esplanade Dental Care today.
 Dr. Albert can discuss your goals with you in person and recommend a course of action based on your needs and dental history.

-Porcelain veneers are ceramic coatings that are placed on the outside surfaces of crooked, stained, chipped, or misshapen teeth.
-Because the ceramic in porcelain veneers is slightly translucent like the enamel of a natural tooth, veneers give off a natural and aesthetically pleasing appearance.
+Veneers are ceramic coatings that are placed on the outside surfaces of crooked, stained, chipped, or misshapen teeth.
+Because the ceramic in veneers is slightly translucent like the enamel of a natural tooth, veneers give off a natural and aesthetically pleasing appearance.
 In fact, the color of veneers can even be matched to your existing teeth so that the veneer blends in and is completely inconspicuous.
 Applied with a dental cement or resin bond, the veneers are placed after a small amount of enamel has been removed from the surface of the tooth (temporary veneers will serve as placeholders while the permanent veneers are being fabricated).
 Once in place, the veneers can be expected to last for 10 years or more with little difficulty, assuming they are properly maintained.
-At our cosmetic dentistry office in Downers Grove, we believe that porcelain veneers are a great solution for individuals who are looking to improve the aesthetics of their smile or repair superficial flaws.
+At our cosmetic dentistry office in Downers Grove, we believe that veneers are a great solution for individuals who are looking to improve the aesthetics of their smile or repair superficial flaws.

 Metal-Free Dental Restorations